JerryUusis/zoo/README.md

 You can view detailed information about a specific animal or bird by clicking on the "See details" link in the card.

 Each of the cards are supplied with detailed page that displays a little more dynamic content about the species.

+## Getting Started

+1. Clone the repository.
+2. Install dependencies with npm install.
+3. Run the development server with npm run dev.

+### Project Structure

+The project is organized into several components and routes:

+- App.jsx: The main application component.
+- Header.jsx: Header component containing navigation links.
+- SinglePage.js: Component for displaying detailed information about a - specific species.
+- Home.jsx: Home component displaying category links.
+- Category.jsx: Component for displaying a category of cards with search functionality.
+- Root.jsx: Root component managing the overall layout.
+- Footer.jsx: Footer component.

+### Usage

+Navigate to the home page by clicking on the "Home" link.
+Explore different categories such as "Animals" and "Birds."
+Use the search bar to filter cards by name.
+Give likes or dislikes to species using the + and - buttons.
+Click on the "See details" link in a card to view more information.